spamhaus/rspamd-dqs/README.md

 There will be no output, but the key will be inserted in all the needed places.

-We provide a simple script to help you verify whether your DQS key is HBL enabled or not.
+We provide a simple script to help you verify whether your Blocklists via DNS Query key is HBL enabled or not.
 Use this script to understand what files to copy in your Rspamd config directory.
-You only need to run the script and input your DQS key.
+You only need to run the script and input your Blocklists via DNS Query key.

 Assuming the example key ```aip7yig6sahg6ehsohn5shco3z``` *is* HBL enabled, run the script and the output will confirm whether your key is HBL enabled:

 ```
 	$ sh ../hbltest.sh
-	Please input your DQS key: aip7yig6sahg6ehsohn5shco3z
+	Please input your Blocklists via DNS Query key: aip7yig6sahg6ehsohn5shco3z
 	Looking up test record for HBL... done
-	Your DQS key aip7yig6sahg6ehsohn5shco3z is enabled for HBL
+	Your Blocklists via DNS Query key aip7yig6sahg6ehsohn5shco3z is enabled for HBL
 	You can copy sh_rbl_hbl.conf, sh_rbl_group_hbl.conf, settings.conf and rspamd.local.lua if you
 	want HBL enabled detection.

 ```

-If your key is not HBL enabled (meaning that you registered a FREE DQS key and did not use a paid subscription) the output will be the following:
+If your key is not HBL enabled (meaning that you registered a FREE Blocklists via DNS Query key and did not use a paid subscription) the output will be the following:

 ```
 	$ sh ../hbltest.sh
 	Please input your DQS key: aip7yig6sahg6ehsohn5shco3z
 	Looking up test record for HBL... done
-	Your DQS key aip7yig6sahg6ehsohn5shco3z is -=NOT=- enabled for HBL
+	Your Blocklists via DNS Query key aip7yig6sahg6ehsohn5shco3z is -=NOT=- enabled for HBL
 	Please *do not* copy sh_rbl_hbl.cf, sh_rbl_group_hbl.cf and rspamd.local.lua
 ```

 Next, move the configuration files in your Rspamd *configuration directory*.

-If your DQS key is HBL enabled and, assuming your configuration directory is `/etc/rspamd` , execute the following command:
+If your Blocklists via DNS Query key is HBL enabled and, assuming your configuration directory is `/etc/rspamd` , execute the following command:

 ```
 	# umask 022